Kenhasteandersen/NUMmodel/README.md

 #### Medium-level matlab routines
 The routines operates with two basic structures: a *parameter* structure and a *simulation* structure.
 The parameter structure contains all parameters needed for a simulation.
 The simulation structure contains all the output, which can be used for analysis or for plotting.

 *Parameters* are set with two calls: one to setup the size spectra to simulate and one to add the parameters for the simulation (chemostat or global).
 The size spectra are setup with a call to `setupXX` where XX represent the setup, e.g., `setupGeneralistsOnly` or `setupNUMmodel` (the latter includes copepods).
 Parameters for the simulation are subsequently set with a call to `parametersChemostat`, `parametersWatercolumn`, or `parametersGlobal`.
-For example: `p = parametersChemostat( setupGeneralistsOnly() );`.
+For example: `p = parametersChemostat( setupGeneralistsOnly() );` (see the wiki for a description of the parameter structure).

-*Simulations* are performed with calls to a simulation routine: `sim = simulationChemostat(p)`, `sim = simulationWatercolumn(p, latitude, longitude)`, or `sim = simulationGlobal(p)`, where `p` is the parameter structure.
+*Simulations* are performed with calls to a simulation routine: `sim = simulationChemostat(p)`, `sim = simulationWatercolumn(p, latitude, longitude)`, or `sim = simulationGlobal(p)`, where `p` is the parameter structure (see the wiki for a description of the simulatio structure).

-*Plots* are made with calls to the plot routines.
-A series of basic plots are made by a call to `plotSimulation(sim)`.
+*Plots* are made with calls to the plot routines. `plotSimulation(sim)` make a series of basic plots of a simulation.